isomerpages/govtech-gobusiness/_FAQ/1b-essentialservices.md

 Outlets that remain open are required to adhere to the safe distancing measures.
 These include minimising crowds by ensuring patrons are spaced at least 1 metre apart at all times (i.e. within the premise and when queuing).

 #### **8. Where can essential workers (e.g. Grab drivers, bus drivers, workers working in the food and beverage industry) take their meals if they are not near home?
 Do these individuals have to furnish proof of being an essential worker if questioned by enforcement officers?**
-Yes, companies should operate using the minimum number of employees required during this period.
-Those who can work from home should be encouraged to do so.
-Safe distancing measures will need to continue to be adhered to in the office.
 Employers of such workers have the responsibility to look after the welfare of their workers and provide their workers with a suitable sheltered space within the work place premises to consume meals, such as staff canteens, pantries, or any other rest area.
 Employers should ensure that their workers observe the following in these spaces:
 1. Workers should dine alone and keep a distance of at least one metre from another individual;
 2. Staggered meal times to reduce the interactions between their workers and prevent congregation; and